Ircama/ELM327-emulator/README.md

 emulator.answer = { 'SPEED': 'NO DATA\r', 'RPM': 'NO DATA\r' }
 ```

-The example forces SPEED and RPM pids to always return "NO DATA".
+The above example forces SPEED and RPM pids to always return "NO DATA".

 To reset the *emulator.answer* string to its default value: